shustrov38/CargoControlService/README.md

 ## requests

-- POST `localhost:8080/emulate` - emulate data and store in db
+- POST `localhost:8080/emulate` - emulate data and store it in the db.
+[Examples](CargoControlService/requestexamples/emulate/)
-- GET `localhost:8080/emulate/view-data` - get all stored data from db
+- GET `localhost:8080/emulate/view-data` - get all stored data from db.
+[Examples](CargoControlService/requestexamples/wiewdata/)